Measure equivalence classification of transvection-free right-angled Artin groups

 \begin{theointro} For every nonabelian right-angled Artin group $G$, the automorphism group of the universal cover of the Salvetti complex of $G$ contains an infinitely generated (non-uniform) lattice $H$ (in particular $H$ is measure equivalent to $G$, but not commensurable to $G$). \end{theointro}

-These lattices are constructed by taking an isometrically embedded tree in the universal cover and a non-uniform lattice $H$ acting on this tree (see e.g.\ \cite{bass2001tree}), then extending this action to a larger group acting on the ambient space.
+These lattices are constructed as follows.
+First we take an isometrically embedded tree in the universal cover and a non-uniform lattice $H$ acting on this tree (see e.g.\ \cite{bass2001tree}).
+Then we extend this action to a larger group acting on the ambient space.
 This method only produces non-uniform lattices which are not finitely generated, and we do not know whether there are finitely generated examples.

 \paragraph*{A word on the proof of the classification theorem.} In the remainder of this introduction, we would like to explain how we prove our main classification theorem, in the form of Theorem~\ref{theointro:main} (from which Theorem~\ref{theointro:1} follows).
 The general structure of our proof is inspired by Kida's strategy in the mapping class group setting \cite{Kid}.
-The orbit equivalence interpretation reduces our proof to a problem about measured groupoids associated to standard probability measure-preserving actions of right-angled Artin groups.
+The orbit equivalence interpretation reduces our proof to a problem about measured groupoids associated to measure-preserving actions of right-angled Artin groups on standard probability spaces.
 Given two such actions of $G_1$ and $G_2$ on the same standard probability space $Y$ with the same orbit structure -- in other words, a measured groupoid over $Y$ coming with two cocycles, one towards $G_1$ and the other towards $G_2$, the goal is to build a canonical map that associates to every point of $Y$, an isomorphism between $\Gamma^e_1$ and $\Gamma_2^e$, where $\Gamma^e_i$ denotes the extension graph of $G_i$.